Jesse Lingard: 2020–21 season: Loan to West Ham United

 On 29 January 2021, Lingard joined West Ham United on loan until the end of the season, where he reunited with former Manchester United boss David Moyes.
 On his debut on 3 February 2021, Lingard scored two goals against Aston Villa as West Ham won 3–1.

 In a match against Wolves on 5 April, Lingard carried the ball 52 metres before firing past Rui Patrício, the furthest a player had travelled with the ball before scoring in the Premier League during the season.
 Lingard continued his good form during his loan spell, contributing nine goals and four assists in his first 10 Premier League games for West Ham.
 His ninth goal was scored from the penalty spot in the club's 2–3 defeat at Newcastle United on 17 April.
 The goal meant he had scored more Premier League goals for West Ham than he ever managed in a single season at Manchester United.

 For his goal performances in April and for his goal against Wolves, Lingard won both the Premier League Player of the Month and the Premier League Goal of the Month.
 He played 16 games during his loan spell, scoring nine and assisting five goals.

 2021–22 season

 On 11 September 2021, Lingard scored the fourth goal for Manchester United in a 4–1 win over Newcastle.
 On 19 September, Lingard scored an 89th minute winner in 2–1 defeat of West Ham.

 On 1 June 2022, Manchester United announced that Lingard would leave the club following the expiration of his contract.

 Nottingham Forest

-On 21 July 2022, Lingard signed for newly promoted Premier League club Nottingham Forest on a one-year contract.
+On 21 July 2022, Lingard signed for newly promoted Premier League club Nottingham Forest on a one-year contract, becoming their highest-paid player for the 2022–23 season.
+Although he neither scored nor assisted a goal in his 17 league appearances, he made two assists and scored twice to help the team reach the EFL Cup semi-finals.
+Lingard and five other senior players were released when their contracts expired at the end of the season.

+FC Seoul

+On 7 February 2024, Lingard signed a two-year contract with South Korean K League club FC Seoul.
+The signing of Lingard by FC Seoul was described by South Korean football journalist Lee Sungmo as, "the biggest signing in the K League's history".

+After a 2–0 victory against Jeju United FC on 16 March, Lingard was publicly criticised by FC Seoul's head coach, Kim Gi-dong, citing a lack of effort and physicality.

+Lingard appeared for 105 minutes during FC Seoul's first six games of the season, before undergoing knee surgery.

+Lingard scored his first goal for the club in a 2–0 home win against Gangwon FC on 26 June, kicking the ball into the corner from the penalty spot.